Symmetric vs. Asymmetric Encryption: What's the Difference?

 There are two main forms of data encryption in use today: symmetric encryption and asymmetric encryption.
 Every day, when you're using your web browser, responding to emails, submitting website forms, and other activities, symmetric and asymmetric encryption processes are happening, sometimes unbeknownst to you.
 You may also be familiar with symmetric and asymmetric encryption because you have experience with OpenSSL, key management services, or maybe you've sent an encrypted email or encrypted a Microsoft Word or Adobe PDF file with a password before.

-It's important to understand the differences between symmetric and asymmetric encryption and how these processes work in the everyday secure transfer of communications.
+It's important to understand the differences between symmetric and asymmetric encryption and how these security technologies work in the everyday secure transfer of communications.
 You'll know what these terms mean when you see them, and you'll also be knowledgeable of how they work, their various iterations, aware of their capabilities, and know which is more advisable to implement with regard to securing and authenticating the origin of sensitive information.

 In this blog post, we'll discuss the differences between symmetric and asymmetric encryption.
 At the end, we'll summarize these differences and discuss related encryption options for securing your sensitive data.